bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 **Note:**
 - You can use `./cli_wallet --help` to see the command parameters.
 - The data communicated between the `cli_wallet` and the `witness_node` does not contain private data.
 Generally, no encryption is needed and no deliberate protection is required for the RPC port of the node (it is not necessary to add a layer of protection).
-- However, the communication between cli_wallet and the charging program is in plain text and may need to include the password.
+- However, the communication between cli_wallet and the deposit program is in plain text and may need to include the password.
 If the deployment is a multi-machine architecture, you need to pay attention to encryption and use SSH tunneling.
 - In addition, when the cli_wallet is in the unlocked state, the funds in the wallet account can be transferred through the RPC port.
 Care must be taken to prevent unauthorized access, and it is strongly recommended that the wallet RPC directly open public network access.
 - The practice of configuring certificates or passwords for the cli_wallet's RPC has not been studied and is therefore not described.